Microwaving sour cream is a hotly debated topic in our house.

 When reheating leftovers with sour cream, scoop off the sour cream if it is possible.

-Think things like a leftover baked potato.
-Just scoop what you can off, reheat the potato and add back the sour cream.
+Think of things like a leftover baked potato.
+Just scoop what you can off, reheat the potato, and add back the sour cream.

 The only time I heat sour cream in the microwave is when it is part of some leftovers I am reheating.